pshihn/shihn.ca/posts/2019/basic-rasterization.md

 I will discuss methods used in [LegraJS](https://legrajs.com/) to draw basic vector primitives - lines, polygons, ellipses, Bézier curves, etc.

-Let's define a function to draw a pixel at `(x, y)`.
+Let's first define an abstract function to draw a pixel at `(x, y)`, i.e. draw an emoji at the loaction.
 This function is refrred in the code that follows.
 Here we round the values of `x, y` to the nearest integer

 ```javascript
 function drawEmoji(x, y) {